-It is important to know the distinction between the different types of agents.
+It is essential to know the distinction between the different types of agents.
 We have discussed exclusive buyer’s agents, but it is worthwhile to understand the other types of agents, and which parties they represent.
 There are three types of agency relationships you should know.
-Below we discuss buyer’s agent vs listing agents as well as dual agents.
+Below we discuss buyer’s agent vs. listing agents as well as dual agents.

 Table of Contents

 What is a buyer’s agent?What is a buyer’s agent?

 As the name suggests, a buyer’s agent represents the home buyer, and that is who he/she owes a fiduciary duty.
 The National Association of Exclusive Buyer Agents is an organization comprised solely of brokers and agents that only represent buyers while following a strict Code of Ethics and Standards of Practice.

 In representing a buyer’s interests, a buyer’s agent scours listings in search of those that are appropriate for his/her client, schedules showings, and, if you like the property, conducts a comps analysis to help you formulate an offer.
 He/she also negotiate the final price and advises you when it is appropriate to move on.

 A home buyer does not pay the agent directly.
 His/her Buyer’s Agent split with the seller’s agent.

 What is a listing agent?What is a listing agent?